REVIEW: The Colonel: The Extraordinary Story of Colonel Tom Parker and Elvis Presley

 Though Elvis Presley’s transformation from unknown Southerner to eternal icon is endlessly fascinating, the story of his manager, “Colonel” Tom Parker (the title was honorary), is at least as intriguing.
 While Presley’s metamorphosis was played out in the public eye, Parker’s took place largely behind the scenes.
 And though Presley’s life was scrutinized from virtually every angle both before and after his death, Parker managed to shield his own secrets from prying eyes for 50 years.

-Parker has been the subject of more than one biography, most notably Dirk Vellenga and Mick Farren’s Elvis And The Colonel (which Alanna Nash generously credits as having “laid the foundation for this work”).
-But none have dug as deeply into Parker’s mysterious past as The Colonel.
+Parker has been the subject of more than one biography, most notably Dirk Vellenga and Mick Farren’s Elvis and the Colonel (which Alanna Nash generously credits as having “laid the foundation for this work”).
+But none have dug as deeply into Parker’s mysterious past as The Colonel: The Extraordinary Story of Colonel Tom Parker and Elvis Presley.
 Nash has drawn on a wealth of new material that brings fresh insight into Parker’s character — though it’s perhaps a credit to his skill as a master “snowman” (con artist) that important questions about his life remain unanswered.

 Nash’s biggest revelation — or speculation — addresses one key aspect of Presley’s career: Why did he never tour outside the United States?
 Once it was revealed that Parker was in fact Andreas van Kuijk, an illegal Dutch immigrant (a fact that reached the general public in Albert Goldman’s infamous biography, Elvis), conventional wisdom had it that because Parker had no passport, he couldn’t leave the country, and so wouldn’t allow Presley to do so.
 Nash points out that a man with Parker’s influential political contacts, eventually including President Lyndon B. Johnson, could have sorted out that matter easily.
 Given the astronomical sums Presley was offered to tour overseas, there was plenty of incentive to do so.